ezrosent/art-rs/README.md

 See the ART paper for a more complete description of these features.

-# Prefix-Caching
+## Prefix-Caching

 Keys for this data-structure can be decomposed into byte sequences.
+Short byte sequences can be hashed efficiently.
 This repo provides variants of the ART that store a hash table mapping from key prefixes to *interior nodes* within the tree.
 This allows traversals for either mutation operations or lookups to skip several levels of the tree in their traversal.
 This sort of trick is much harder for ordered tree data-structures, as their keys do not necessarily have the needed structure, and they may have more complicated rebalancing operations which can make it more difficult to maintain the validity of the hash table.

 The length of the cached prefixes can be customized, allowing you to limit the maximum size of the cache.

-# Performance
+## Performance

 We benchmarked lookups (keys within the set and keys not in the set) and insert/delete pairs for `ARTSet` (our ART implementation), `CachingARTSet` (an